Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 - The Golden Hurricane have been favored by 11 points or more one time this season and have not covered the spread in any of them.

-- When Tulsa records more than 31.9 points, it is 1-2 against the spread and 3-0 overall.
+- Tulsa is 1-2 against the spread and 3-0 overall in games when it records more than 31.9 points.

-- Tulsa is 2-2 against the spread and 3-2 overall when the team totals more than 355.6 yards.
+- In games that Tulsa amasses more than 355.6 yards, the team is 2-2 against the spread and 3-2 overall.

-- The Golden Hurricane have turned the ball over 12 times this season, three more turnovers than the Midshipmen have forced (9).
+- This year, the Golden Hurricane have turned the ball over 12 times, three more than the Midshipmen's takeaways (9).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.